Bernard Mensah sees red in Kayserispor draw with Gaziantep | Goal.com

 Brazilian central defender Angelo equally saw red in the 87th minute for a similar offence.

-Kayserispor got redemption in the 90th minute thanks to Artem Kravets’ equalising goal.
+Kayserispor got redemption in the 90th minute thanks to Kravets’ equalising goal.

 ⏱ 73'— Hes Kablo Kayserispor (@KayserisporFK) July 13, 2020